michami/MBR/README.md

 * Slight of hand, roll **+DEX**
 * Bargaining, roll **+INT**

+## Temporary Bonuses

+If the situation gives you an advantage or disadvantage during play, then add or subtract **1** from your final score.

+For example, if you succeed in causing a distraction in order to sneak away in the chaos, then you should get a **+1** bonus while sneaking.
+If you fail at the distraction, you should get a **-1** to your score because you drew attention to yourself and put the guards on alert.

 ## Weapons and Items

 Weapons and items can act like additional backgrounds.
 Some items may have special abilities, like a good luck charm as described next.